shomali11/fridge/README.md

    * It is treated similarly to an expired item
    * The "restock" function is called **synchronously** to retrieve a fresh item and return it.

+## Why?

+The thinking behind `fridge` is to increase the chances for a value to be retrieved from the cache.
+The longer the value stays in the cache, the better the chances are to retrieve it faster from the cache than the database.

+The challenge of course is to keep the value in the cache "fresh".

 ## Usage

 Using `govendor` [github.com/kardianos/govendor](https://github.com/kardianos/govendor):